caropukenis/workoutTracker/README.md

 ## Description
-This is a fitness tracking application that uses Monoose Compass to store the user entries.
+This is a fitness tracking app, created using Mongoose and MongoDB Compass for the user entry.

 ## Installation
 Step 1: